lifting-bits/remill/README.md

 ## Supported Platforms

-Remill is supported on Linux platforms and has been tested on Ubuntu 46.04 and Ubuntu 16.04.
+Remill is supported on Linux platforms and has been tested on Ubuntu 16.04.

 We are actively working on porting Remill to macOS.